jackworthen/travel-tracker/README.md

 #### 📤 **Export Features**
 - **Respects current filters** - Only exports what you see in the current view
-- **Multiple file formats** - CSV files with your choice of delimiter
+- **Multiple file formats** - CSV or TXT files with your choice of delimiter
 - **Complete data export** - Includes all trip details: dates, duration, location, and notes
 - **Smart file naming** - Automatic timestamp-based file names (travel_records_YYYYMMDD_HHMMSS.csv)
 - **Custom save location** - Choose where to save your files